Coherence and Concentration in Tightly-Connected Networks: Problem Setup

-Such uniform convergence result suggests that in networks with large algebraic connectivity, the response of the entire system is close to one of $\frac{1}{n}g(s)\one\one^T$.
-We refer $\frac{1}{n}g(s)\one\one^T$ as the coherent dynamics\footnote{We also refer $g(s)$ as the coherent dynamics since transfer matrix of the form $\frac{1}{n}g(s)\one\one^T$ is uniquely determined by its non-zero eigenvalue $g(s)$.} in the sense that in such system, the inputs are aggregated, and all nodes have exactly the same response to the aggregate input. \emph{Therefore, coherence of the network in Fig.\ref{blk_p_n} corresponds to, in the frequency domain, that the network's transfer matrix approximately has a particular rank-one structure, and such coherence emerges as we increase the network connectivity}.
+Such convergence results suggest that if 1) the network has high algebraic connectivity, or 2) our point of interest in frequency domain is close to pole of $f(s)$, the response of the entire system is close to one of $\frac{1}{n}g(s)\one\one^T$.
+We refer $\frac{1}{n}g(s)\one\one^T$ as the coherent dynamics\footnote{We also refer $g(s)$ as the coherent dynamics since transfer matrix of the form $\frac{1}{n}g(s)\one\one^T$ is uniquely determined by its non-zero eigenvalue $g(s)$.} in the sense that in such system, the inputs are aggregated, and all nodes have exactly the same response to the aggregate input. \emph{Therefore, coherence of the network corresponds, in the frequency domain, to the property that the network's transfer matrix approximately having a particular rank-one structure, and thus coherence increases as we increase the network connectivity}, as depicted in Fig. \ref{fig_diagram_coherence}.

+The aforementioned analysis can be extended to the case with proportionality assumption, i.e., $g_i(s)=p_ig(s)$ for some $g(s)$ and $p_i>0,i=1,\cdots,n$, where one can still obtain decoupled dynamics through proper coordinate transformation~\cite{Paganini2019tac}.
+However, it is challenging to characterize the coherent dynamics without the proportionality assumption.
+Our work precisely aims at understanding the coherent dynamics of non-proportional heterogeneous networks. \begin{rem} In this paper, we write most of our convergence results in the high connectivity regime as the limit of differences in norm when $\lambda_2(L)\ra \infty$ for simplicity.
+However, one does not require infinitely high connectivity to achieve coherence.
+These limits suggests, under sufficiently high connectivity, the transfer matrix $T(s)$ is, in some sense, close to coherent dynamics $\frac{1}{n}g(s)\one\one^T$.
+The precise non-asymptotic result is presented in Lemma \ref{lem_reg_norm_bd}.
+Moreover, notice that in the other regime around pole of $f(s)$, we only requires the network to be connected. \end{rem} }